Maidstone East railway station: Development

-There have been plans to redevelop the station for a number of years.
+In the early 21st century there were plans to redevelop the station.
 In 2005, Network Rail announced that they were in talks with the John Lewis Partnership who intended to build a large Waitrose supermarket on the site.
-However, in November of that year, the developer that had been working on the deal pulled out taking John Lewis with them.
+However, in November of that year, the developer that had been working on the deal and John Lewis withdrew.

-The following year, a new redevelopment in conjunction with supermarket chain Asda was proposed.
-This development included a 50000 sqft store, hotel, 100 homes and parking for 515 cars.
-In 2007 it was reported that Asda were getting cold feet over the plans, although Asda stressed that talks were still ongoing, but, in 2009, it was confirmed that Asda had withdrawn their interest due to their development of a site at the nearby St Peters' Street complex instead.
+The following year, a new redevelopment in conjunction with supermarket chain Asda was proposed, with a 50000 sqft store, hotel, 100 homes and parking for 515 cars.
+In 2009 Asda withdrew, due to their development of a site at the nearby St Peters' Street complex instead.

 In November 2012, initial plans for the regeneration of Maidstone East Station were submitted to Maidstone Borough Council (MBC) to determine whether an Environmental Impact Assessment was required.
 MBC concluded in December 2012 that due to the additional road traffic, an assessment would be appropriate.
 Plans include a new railway station, new large foodstore, other retail units, bar, cafe, commuter and retail parking (approx 1,100 spaces), with associated landscaping.
 The proposed plan involves the demolition of the existing station ticket office, a disused hotel/bar, retail units opposite County Hall and the adjacent former Royal Mail sorting and enquiry office.
+The redevelopment was seen as "a key part of Kent County and Maidstone Borough Council's plans to regenerate the area around the station and create a gateway to the town".
+A new station entrance was completed in 2021 as part of the £2.5m project expanding the station to accommodate thousands more passengers as part of a town centre regeneration led by Kent County Council.
+In 2025 plans were approved for redevelopment of the former Royal Mail site at the station.